WheelPower Inter Spinal Unit Games 2025

 What3Words Google Maps

-Over 100 patients and 60 support staff from fourteen Spinal Injury Centres and Specialist Units across the United Kingdom come together for a week of sport and activity at the Birthplace of the Paralympic Movement.
+Each year, over 100 patients and 60 support staff from 14 Spinal Injury Centres and Specialist Units across the UK come together at the birthplace of the Paralympic Movement for a week of sport, activity, and discovery.

 "The Inter Spinal Unit Games have really inspired me!
 I have a new ambition, and can see how staying active and healthy through accessible sports can give me that drive that I need to get out of the house and meet new people."
 Ben, Southport